 SOUTH SUDAN VIOLENCE

 A recent escalation in violence underlines the fragile situation in the world’s youngest nation, still recovering from almost 50 years of civil war.

 India's Odisha and Andhra Pradesh states are without electricity, access to clean water and permanent shelter after Cyclone Phailin destroyed nearly 7.5 million acres of crops and flooded low-lying areas of the coast that is home to more than 10 million people.

 Hunger and poverty are on the rise as Chad takes on refugees from all over the Sahel region, in particular the Central African Republic, even as the country struggles to solve its own food crisis with limited resources.

 SAHEL FOOD INSECURITY

 18.7 million people were hit hard by a food crisis in 2012.
-Now, erratic weather, failed crops, soaring food prices and violence complicate relief efforts for the remaining 11.3 million who are hungry.
+Now, erratic weather, failed crops, soaring food prices and violence complicate relief efforts for the remaining 20 million who are at risk of food insecurity.

 DADAAB REFUGEE CAMPS

 We’ve worked in Dadaab, Kenya, since drought drove refugees there in 1991.
 We’re the primary provider of basic services like food, water and sanitation, as well as education and healthcare, for more than 423,496 people.

 Since 2003, hundreds of thousands of people have died and millions have been displaced due to violence in Darfur.
 CARE promotes peace and stability through relief services and livelihood-restoring programs.